 Research and Teaching Statement:

 My teaching and research are primarily in the field of collaborative environmental planning and management.
-I teach courses in environmental planning and policy, natural resources management, food systems planning, collaborative governance, community involvement and public participation, and planning theory.
+I teach courses in environmental planning, food systems planning, collaborative governance, and planning theory.
 My research explores how to enhance social-ecological resilience of human-natural systems through collaborative governance.
 In the realm of natural resources, I have focused on how to engage in collaborative planning and management at multiple spatial scales and levels of governance to enhance social-ecological resilience through ecological restoration.
-I also have explored resilience in the face of social and ecological disturbances such as climate change and sea-level rise with a particular focus on the state of Florida.
+Since my arrival in Florida, I have been examining planning responses to climate adaptation in the face of sea level rise.
 Finally, I seek to identify effective ways to navigate transitions toward more locally oriented food systems and to explore how such systems contribute to community resilience.

 Bachelor of Arts: Guilford College, 1996, French and Economics